 What do Laborers Do?

-The Chicago Laborers' District Council and our 15 affiliated locals represent workers from a wide variety of industries in the private and public sectors, including construction and demolition, environmental remediation, security, waste management and sanitation, quarries, precast plants, industrial, and municipal and office work.
-The following is a representation of some of those types of work, and is not meant to be a comprehensive outline of our jurisdiction:
+The Chicago Laborers' District Council and our 15 affiliated locals represent workers from a wide variety of industries, performing work in both the private and public sectors, including but not limited to construction and demolition, environmental remediation, security, waste management and sanitation, quarries, precast plants, industrial, and municipal work.
+The following is a representation of some of the Laborers' scope of work; it is not meant to be a comprehensive outline of our jurisdiction.